 1991: An estimated 300,000 people attended a free concert at Golden Gate Park in San Francisco to see Crosby, Stills, Nash & Young, Journey, Santana, Jackson Browne, Tracy Chapman, John Fogerty, the Grateful Dead, and Joan Baez who all performed to honor promoter Bill Graham, who had died the week before.

-1992: Bob Dylan released his 28th studio album, Good as I Been to You.
+1992: Bob Dylan released his twenty-eighth studio album, Good as I Been to You.
 Composed entirely of traditional folk songs and covers, it was Dylan’s first entirely solo, acoustic album since Another Side of Bob Dylan in 1964.

 2004: Eric Clapton was named Commander of the British Empire at Buckingham Palace in London.

-Nick Simper, bass guitarist and founding member of Deep Purpe who began his career in bands such as Johnny Kidd & the Pirates, The Flower Pot Men, and Lord Sutch’s Savages, was born in Norwood Green, Southall, Middlesex, England in 1945.
+Nick Simper, bass guitarist and founding member of Deep Purple and Warhorse who began his career in bands such as Johnny Kidd & the Pirates, The Flower Pot Men, and Lord Sutch’s Savages, was born in Norwood Green, Southall, Middlesex, England in 1945.

 Tommy “Dee” DeGeneres, keyboardist for John Fred and His Playboy Band, was born in Baton Rouge, LA in 1946.

 Joe Lala, musician, percussionist, actor, voice actor, singer, and co-founder of Blues Image who also worked with The Byrds, Crosby, Stills, Nash & Young, Manassas, The Stills-Young Band, The Bee Gees, Whitney Houston, Joe Walsh, Andy Gibb, and many others, was born in Ybor City, FL in 1947.

-Lulu, singer-songwriter, actress, and TV personality, was born Marie McDonald McLaughlin Lawrie in Lennoxtown, Stirlingshire, Scotland in 1948.
+Lulu, singer-songwriter, actress, and television personality, was born Marie McDonald McLaughlin Lawrie in Lennoxtown, Stirlingshire, Scotland in 1948.

 Adam Ant, singer, musician, and leader of Adam and the Ants, was born Stuart Leslie Goddard in Marylebone, London, England in 1954.